vantezzen/laravel-account-portal/README.md

 This package allows your admin or support staff to easily log into any user account to view your app with their data.

+Under the hood, this package simply logs you into the portal user account, saving the original account info in the session to allow you to switch back.

 ## Installation

 You can install the package via composer: